On the K\"ahler cone of irreducible symplectic orbifolds: Application to mirror symmetry

 \subsection{Motivation and some previous results}

 In this section, we propose a definition of the mirror symmetry for an irreducible symplectic orbifold endowed with a Kähler class.
 The main idea of mirror symmetry is to exchange the holomorphic 2-form and the Kähler metric.
 Several definitions of mirror symmetry are possible.
 We follow the one chosen by Huybrechts in the framework of hyperkähler manifolds \cite[Section 6.4]{Huybrechts2}, which in turn is inspired by Aspinwall and Morrison \cite{Aspinwall}.
 The definition of Huybrechts is given by an involution on a period subdomain.
 When Huybrechts proposed his definition, the knowledge on the Kähler cone for irreducible symplectic manifolds was not yet developed sufficiently to deduce the mirror symmetry for these manifolds in general.
-With our results on the Kähler cone (Section \ref{sec:wall-divs}), we are able to make this missing step in the smooth and orbifold setting.
-More precisely, via the period map, we provide an isomorphism between the period domain $\widetilde{\mathcal{D}_\Lambda}$ and a moduli space $\widetilde{\mathcal{M}_{\Lambda}}$ of irreducible symplectic orbifolds endowed with a Kähler class and some additional data (Theorem \ref{TorelliMirror}); it allows to extend Huybrechts' definition to a subspace of $\widetilde{\mathcal{M}_{\Lambda}}$ in Section \ref{dms}.
+Building on the results on the Kähler cone (Section \ref{sec:wall-divs}), we are able to complete this missing step in the orbifold setting (a fortiori in the smooth setting).
+More precisely, via the period map, we provide an isomorphism between the period domain $\widetilde{\mathcal{D}_\Lambda}$ and a moduli space $\widetilde{\mathcal{M}_{\Lambda}}$ of irreducible symplectic orbifolds endowed with a Kähler class and some additional data (Theorem \ref{TorelliMirror}); it allows us to extend Huybrechts' definition to a subspace of $\widetilde{\mathcal{M}_{\Lambda}}$ in Section \ref{dms}.